 Your age pension may be affected when your circumstances change.

-See Department of Human Services Older Australians webpage for more
+See the Department of Human Services' Older Australians webpage for more

 Assets and income tests and

 Your eligibility for the Age Pension is worked out by taking

 into account how much income you get (the income test) and how much

 your assets are worth (the assets test).
 The test that results in